About Premium Medical Home

 At PMH we look at things differently.
 We believe that good medical care should be and can be affordable.
 At PMH, we restrict the number of patients in the practice so that we can achieve our goals as outlined on this website.
 The practice is committed to persons who subscribe to PMH on an annual basis.

 We want to offer PMH to people in a fashion that is affordable to them.
 Our subscription fee is not exorbitant, designed only for the rich.
-At PMH, we keep our annual subscription fee between $100 and $950, depending on age.
+At PMH, we keep our annual subscription fee scaled to be age appropriate and there are special fees for individuals, couples, and children in the home between 18 and 26 years of age.